Use the Oso Dev Server

 • The Oso Dev Server is not for production use.
 It does, however, support all APIs, and there is no hard limit on the number of facts it supports.

-• The Oso Dev Server is a stateful service that currently only supports a single environment with a single active policy and set of facts.
-Integration tests that depend on the Oso Dev Server being in a particular state should not be run in parallel.
+• The Oso Dev Server is a stateful service that supports default test environment with an active policy and set of facts.
+Integration tests that need to run in parallel should create separate test environments per unit test using the create test environment endpoint.

 • While we try to release new versions of the Oso Dev Server as we update the running Oso Cloud service, there may be a lag.
 Additionally, the Oso Dev Server does not currently have a 'check for updates' mechanism built-in, so updating to the latest version will fall on users.
 For both of these reasons, you should not rely on the validation and evaluation semantics of the Oso Dev Server exactly matching the Oso Cloud service, and, critically, you should do all final, pre-production validation of policy, data (facts), and enforcement changes against the live Oso Cloud service.